soum3n0/FlixGPT/README.md

 ## ✨ Future Improvements

 - Add user-specific **watchlists** using Firestore
+- Add user-specific **favorite** using Firestore
 - Add **debounced live search** suggestions
 - Convert to **PWA** for offline support
+- Add skeleton instead of using only spinner for better UX
+- Push notification for new released movies
 - Add **unit tests** with Jest & React Testing Library
 - Migrate to **Next.js for SSR and SEO**

 ---

-> Built with 💡 and 🎬 by Soumen Dey
+> Built with ❤️ by Soumen Dey